limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

 But there are still few big problems, so by using Pointer-Generator Networks and coverage, the author tried to solve those problems and ended up with huge improvements.<br>

+#### Basic Recurrent Neural Networks
+First, let's look at the basic Recurrent Neural Networks(RNNs).
+It is constructed with bidirectional encoder RNN, uni-directional decoder RNN, attention distribution, context vector, and vocabulary distribution.<br>

+Encoder RNN reads the source text word-by-word and produce the encoder hidden states.